 Satin linings are available in various qualities and these typically have a glossy surface and dull back and are heavier in weight.
 They drape well and are commonly used for lining jackets, bridal and evening gowns, coats and waistcoats.
 Many costumiers use satin linings due to the finish and weight.
 Take a look here at the selection of Satin Linings.

 Heavy viscose twill is a substantial weight lining and is mainly used as a coat lining.
 It will give your garment a couture feel as this lining is often used by bespoke tailors and fashion designers.
 Browse the twill lining selection here.

 Interlinings are used as an additional layer of fabric between the lining and the outer garment and help to support and make the fabrics more durable (especially if they are expensive outer and lining fabrics) as well as providing further insulation in coats and jackets.
 There is an informative article all about interlining here by Lorna Knight on The Sewing Directory.

 Sewing Garments with Linings

-There are a few general articles online about sewing with linings and we share a few links here:
+There are a few useful guides online about sewing with linings and we share a few links here: